Trump proposes date for trial for subverting 2020 election – in three years

 Earlier this month, Mr Trump pleaded not guilty to four charges in the case: conspiracy to defraud the United States; conspiracy to obstruct an official proceeding; obstruction; and conspiracy against the right to vote and to have one’s vote counted.

-Last week, the special counsel’s office asked that jury selection in the case start in December and that the trial gets underway on 2 January.
+Last week, the special counsel’s office asked that jury selection in the case start in December and that the trial get underway on 2 January.

 Senior Assistant Special Counsel Molly Gaston wrote that it, “would vindicate the public’s strong interest in a speedy trial—an interest guaranteed by the Constitution and federal law in all cases, but of particular significance here, where the defendant, a former president, is charged with conspiring to overturn the legitimate results of the 2020 presidential election, obstruct the certification of the election results, and discount citizens’ legitimate votes.”